-The Microsoft 365 Connector provides synchronization of users, groups, and teams to an Azure Directory Domain.
-Through the connector, administrators can control which user accounts in UCS can use Microsoft 365.
-The connector provisions the selected user accounts into the Azure Active Directory domain.
-Administrators can configure which user account attributes the connector synchronizes, and which attributes the connector anonymizes during synchronization.
+The synchronization of users and groups and teams to an Azure Directory Domain, which will then be used by Microsoft 365, is made possible by the Microsoft Office Connector.
+The connector makes it possible to control which of the users created in UCS can use Microsoft 365.
+The selected users will be provisioned accordingly into the Azure Active Directory domain.
+It is configurable which user attributes are synchronized and which are anonymized during synchronization.